 As a matter of good practice, however, even in the absence of any express contractual provision requiring the employer to approach the recovery of any overpayment in a particular way, employers should notify the overpaid employee prior to making any deductions and, in some cases, the parties may even be able to reach an agreement in the form of a repayment plan.

 This can be especially important where the employee owes a large amount of money that has accumulated over a long period of time.
 Any failure on the part of the employer to act fairly or reasonably in these circumstances, without having regard to the potential financial hardship that immediate repayment could cause the employee, could be construed as a fundamental breach of the implied term of mutual trust and confidence.

 In extreme cases, this could even result in the employee feeling forced to resign, with a potential claim for constructive dismissal, provided the employee has the required continuous service of no less than two years.

-Absent any express contractual provision, it is still good practice to consult with the employee with a view to negotiating a repayment plan, not least where immediate recovery of the outstanding sum may cause the employee financial hardship.
+- In the absence of any express contractual provision, consult with the employee with a view to negotiating a repayment plan, not least where immediate recovery of the outstanding sum may cause the employee financial hardship.
 This could even include suggesting alternative ways in which the employee can repay the amount owed, for example, by working extra shifts or staying later each day.

-At all times act fairly and reasonably, not least given that the employee may have been wholly unaware that they have been overpaid, and is anxious and/or upset about any reclaim request.
+- Act fairly and reasonably through the process, not least given that the employee may have been wholly unaware that they have been overpaid, and is anxious and/or upset about any reclaim request.
 What will constitute a reasonable rate of recovery will depend on the circumstances, where one single repayment may be acceptable for a relatively small overpayment, but not for larger sums.

 Is there a salary recovery time limit?